Masamitsu1025/ruhmi-framework-mcu/README.md

 # RUHMI, Robust Unified Heterogeneous Model Integration, Framework supports AI model optimization and deployment with powered by EdgeCortix© MERA™.

 ## License
+## External Licenses
-(C) Copyright EdgeCortix, Inc. 2025 (C) Copyright Renesas Electronics Corporation 2025 Contributors Licensed under [each license](LICENSE.md).
+(C) Copyright EdgeCortix, Inc. 2025 (C) Copyright Renesas Electronics Corporation 2025 Contributors Licensed under Apache-2.0.
+The framework shall use some external components to be installed inthe instalation process.
+Please refer the detail of [the conditions](LICENSE.md).

 ## Introduction
 RUHMI Framework[^1] povides a compiler and the necessary tools to convert machine learning models into C source code compatible with range of Renesas MCUs powered by Arm Ethos-U NPUs.